General Data Protection Regulations Policy

 In certain circumstances, the General Data Protection Regulations allow personal data to be disclosed to law enforcement agencies without the consent of the data subject.

-Under these circumstances, Skratch AV Limited will disclose requested data.
+Under these circumstances, Skratch Enterprises Limited will disclose requested data.
 However, the data controller will ensure the request is legitimate, seeking assistance from the board and from the company’s legal advisers where necessary.

-Skratch AV Limited aims to ensure that individuals are aware that their data is being processed, and that they understand:
+Skratch Enterprises Limited aims to ensure that individuals are aware that their data is being processed, and that they understand:

 - How the data is being used